rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_1.md

 This is of limited utility, because you haven't actually added any data.
 In fact, for this app, we won't be creating Documents directly, but rather we will let Rapido create all of the UI for end users to manage the Documents themselves.

-To do that, we will give the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentList-class.html)a little bit more information.
+To do that, we will give the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentList-class.html) a little bit more information.
 We will tell it what sort of fields to expect in the Documents, but, more importantly, how to show those fields in the UI.
 We do this by adding a "labels" property to the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentList-class.html).
 This is a map where the keys are the labels to show in the user interface, and the values are the keys in the documents.
 The names of the keys in the documents are important, as you will see soon.

 So, let's create a labels property for the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentList-class.html), and add it to our code for the _TaskerHomePageState:

 ```
 class _TaskerHomePageState extends State<TaskerHomePage> {
-  [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentList-class.html)documentList = DocumentList("Tasker", labels: {
+  DocumentList documentList = DocumentList("Tasker", labels: {
     "Date": "date",
     "Task": "title",
     "Priority": "pri count",